OoriData/Amara/README.md

 uv pip install amara
 ```

-**Note**: This package is currently in development.
-For the latest features and bug fixes, you can install directly from source:
+You can also install directly from the latest source version:

 ```bash
 git clone https://github.com/OoriData/Amara.git